 One of the things we love most about cheese is pairing it with other foods like charcuterie, pickles, and honey.
-Our new subscription box program, which features cheese, crackers, and a rotating variety of accompaniments, is the perfect way to try new honey and cheese combinations (check it out here).
+Our new monthly cheese subscription box, which features cheese, crackers, and a rotating variety of accompaniments, is the perfect way to try new honey and cheese combinations (check out all the reasons to love our cheese subscription here).
 Here’s what you need to know about pairing cheese and honey.

 How to Use Honey With Cheese